This post contains affiliate links to products I know, love or use.

 I first bought a tripod about a decade ago when I began my photography journey.
 In my excitement, I bought ALL the things.
 You know, every single piece of gear that I thought made me appear to be a “real” photographer.
 Tripod?
 Check.
 Light meter?
 Check.
 Strobe?
 Check.
 Everything you could possibly think of.
 Never mind I didn’t know how to use all of the things that I purchased, nor why I even needed them in the first place.

 My first tripod definitely wouldn’t have cut it for flat lay photography.
 Had I known from the start that I was going to shoot flat lays, and anticipated that I would upgrade my camera and lenses to better quality ones, I could have saved up to buy the best tripod for my purposes.
-My goal with this post is to help you not make the same mistakes and to guide you in making the best decision for your needs when it comes to choosing a c-stand or tripod (or potentially both) for flat lay photography.
+My goal with this post is to help you not make the same mistakes and to guide you with tips for flat lay photography in order to make the best decision for your needs when it comes to choosing a c-stand or tripod (or potentially both) for flat lay photography.
 But, first things first.

-Top 5 Reasons You Need Either a C-Stand or a Tripod for Flat Lay Photography
+Tips for Flat Lay Photography: My Top 5 Reasons You Need a C-Stand or a Tripod!

 If your goal is to shoot flat lays regularly, then having a c-stand or tripod really is a must, and here is why: